 - Bake for 20-25 minutes until golden brown and springy to the touch.

 - Serve warm, or cold or slice in half and spread with dairy-free butter or cream cheese.

 - We love to make this recipe wheat-free by swapping the flour for buckwheat flour.

 Lucy Upton, The Children’s Dietitian, is a qualified Paediatric Dietitian and feeding therapist who is an expert in supporting families navigating the challenge of mealtimes with food allergies.
-This recipe is from Lucy’s Can Eat Cookbook, a collection of allergy-friendly recipes.
-Download your FREE copy here.
+This recipe is from Lucy’s FREE e-book Can Eat Cookbook.

 **Always check the ingredients of any food you’re cooking with to make sure it doesn’t contain something you or your child should avoid.